fos-2022/fos-2022.github.io/project4.md

         | "cons "[" T "]" t t                                 list constructor
         | "case" t "of" "nil" "=>" t "|" "cons" x y "=>" t    list case

+We use `{ ... }` to denote repetition (0 to many times).
+The last comma is required to simplify the notation of the term syntax here.
+You must at least parse variants with the last comma; you are free to *also* parse variants without that comma if you want.

 Types:

     T ::= ...